Skip to main content

 Forms

-Fall Semester, Senior YearSpring Semester, Junior YearComplete an intermediate and advanced statistical software training session offered through CCSSChecklist
+Fall of Senior YearSpring of Junior YearComplete software training session offered through CCSSChecklist

-Senior YearSpring of Junior year, fall of senior yearIn consultation with the Research Mentor, attend four professional research seminars at CornellChecklist
+Senior YearSpring of Junior Year, Fall of Senior YearIn consultation with the Research Mentor, attend two professional research seminars at CornellChecklist

-Fall, Senior YearSpring, Junior YearPre-enroll in second 3 credits of PUBPOL 4990 with your Research MentorChecklist
+Fall of Senior YearSpring of Junior YearPre-enroll in second 3 credits of PUBPOL 4990 with your Research MentorChecklist

-By April 15th of Senior YearBefore Thanksgiving Break of Senior YearSuccessfully defend thesisScheduling & Results
+By April 15th of Senior YearBefore Thanksgiving Break of Senior YearStudents receive feedback on their thesis.

 By last day of classes, spring of Senior YearBy the last day of classes, fall of Senior YearPrepare and present a research poster at the poster session organized by the DUS.
 Send a copy of poster to the Brooks Undergraduate Office for the Brooks School department archives.Checklist